laufergall/pythonsql_workshop/docs/exercises_movie_rentals.md

 # Exercises

-1. Read `mock_rentals.csv` and insert records into rentals. *Tip: use the `pd.read_csv()` and the `insert_rental()` methods*
+1. Read `mock_rentals.csv` and insert records into rentals. *Hint: use the `pd.read_csv()` and the `insert_rental()` methods*

 2. Query: which 3 movies provided the largest profit overall and how much was this profit (return only 3 rows).

-3. Query: how many times was each movie rented.
+3. Query: how many times was each movie rented each month. *Hint: you would need to `strftime()` to extract the month*

-4. Query: how many unique movies were rented between 1st August 2015 and 15th February 2016.
+4. how many unique users rented a movie between 1st August 2018 and 15th February 2019.

+5. Query: Did male or female users rent Titanic more often in 2016?

-5. (Bonus!)
+6. (Bonus!)
 Query: considering 2016 only, how many movies did each user rent and how much did each user spend.

-6. (Super Bonus!)
+7. (Super Bonus!)
 Without using sqlite, repeat the exercises before to find out the same information from the data, based on pandas dataframes.
 Do you find it easier with sqlite or with pandas?